-You can PRINT this list by scrolling down until you see ‘print’ button.
+PRINT this list by scrolling down to the ‘print’ button.

 Choose free-range, grass-fed, antibiotic and hormone-free.

 - Beef and Veal